 An entryway (especially one by the front door) should always look organized because it’s the area guests to your home see first.
 Visitors judge your home within 38 seconds of entering it, according to a survey by The Independent Network powered by VEKA.

 A well-designed, strategically located mudroom has lots of benefits, especially for busy families with kids.
-Here are five of the benefits of having a valuable “home buffer zone” like a mudroom:
+Here are five of the benefits of having a valuable “home buffer zone”:

-Having organized garage mudroom storage for your apparel gets you in and out of the house more efficiently.
+Having organized garage storage for your apparel gets you in and out of the house more efficiently.

 The garage is supposed to be a multipurpose storage space where we keep everything from cars to rakes to sports equipment.
 Why not extend that functionality to the items you wear outside every day?